opencomputeproject/ocp-diag-core/ocpdiag/g3doc/hardware_interface.md

 to reference a unique hardware identifier to interface with shop-floor control systems or workflow systems for operations.

-The Meltan framework includes an optional hardware interface that provides a communication abstraction layer for a device under test.
+The OCPDiag framework includes an optional hardware interface that provides a communication abstraction layer for a device under test.
 Using the interface may not always be necessary particularly in cases where the diagnostic can communicate to the hardware directly.
 In some scenarios, the use of a shim can